jtrim-ons/leaderlines/readme.md

 Members:

-- `xRange`: a two-element array with the min and max values for leader lines
+- `xRange`: a two-element array with the min and max x values for leader lines
 - `middleX2`: the average x value for the vertical section of leader lines
 - `targetGap`: the target x-distance between vertical sections of successive leader lines
 - `maxSumOfGaps`: the maximum sum of these x-distances for a run of leader lines